Indonesia's Garuda says to cancel 49-jet Boeing 737 deal after crashes

 "The reason is that Garuda passengers in Indonesia have lost trust and no longer have the confidence" in the plane, he said, adding that the airline was awaiting a response from Boeing.

-Boeing officials will visit Indonesia next week to discuss Garuda's plans to call off the order, he told AFP.
+The spokesman told AFP that Boeing officials will visit Indonesia next week to discuss Garuda's plans to call off the order.

-Garuda had already received one of the planes, Rosan said, part of a 50-aircraft order worth $4.9 billion at list prices when it was announced in 2014.
+Garuda had already received one of the planes, he said, part of a 50-aircraft order worth $4.9 billion at list prices when it was announced in 2014.

-Garuda is also talking to Boeing about whether or not to return the plane it has in its fleet, the spokesman said.
+Garuda is also talking to Boeing about whether or not to return the plane it has received, the spokesman told AFP.

-The Indonesian carrier had so far paid Boeing about $26 million, while the company's head told local media outlet Detik that it would consider switching to a new version of the single-aisle jet.
+The carrier had so far paid Boeing about $26 million, while the company's head told Indonesian media outlet Detik that it would consider switching to a new version of the single-aisle jet.

 "In principle, it's not that we want to replace Boeing, but maybe we will replace (these planes) with another model," Garuda Indonesia director I Gusti Ngurah Askhara Danadiputra told Detik.